Dr Pamela L Troyer

 King Center 456

-Areas of interest and teaching: Medieval English literature, manuscript culture of late Medieval England, European Medieval literature, literature of the ancient Greece and Rome, early world literature, and mythology.
+Areas of interest and teaching: Medieval English literature, manuscript culture of late Medieval England, European Medieval literature, literature of Ancient Greece and Rome, early world literature, and mythology.

-I also teach History of the English Language and Analyzing English for the Linguistics program and contribute to our department's secondary education concentration, including language arts pedagogy and the Common Core standards.
+I also teach History of the English Language and Analyzing English for the Linguistics program, in addition to supporting the secondary education concentration.

 ENG 2110 World Literature I: Beginnings to 1600